k3s-io/k3s/README.md

 That's it.

-Accessing cluser from outside
+Accessing cluster from outside
 -----------------------------

-Copy file `/etc/rancher/k3s/k3s.yaml` your machine located outside the cluster as `~/.kube/config`.
-Then edit it and replace "localhost" with the IP or name of the k3s server.
+Copy the file `/etc/rancher/k3s/k3s.yaml` on your machine located outside the cluster as `~/.kube/config`.
+Then edit it and replace
+"localhost" with the IP or name of the k3s server.
 Now you can use `kubectl` to manage your k3s cluster.

 Auto-deploying manifests